Triumph Over the Grave: Plot

 "Triumph Over the Grave" is a discursive journey composed of vignette-like episodes, perhaps autobiographical or fictional.
 The unnamed narrator, a writer in his sixties living in San Francisco, recounts the lives - and deaths - of now-deceased friends, literary associates, and mentors.

 The story opens with an incident at a restaurant involving a case of mistaken identity: the narrator confuses a red-headed woman for Nan, the spouse of his friend Robert, both of whom live in New York City.
 A phone call leads to the narrator's discovery that Robert had died suddenly that morning.
 The news leaves the narrator profoundly shaken.

 The narrator, who in his youth led a precarious existence, describes his early efforts to become a successful author.
 He announces to the reader, "I'll write a story for you right now" which he titles "The Examination of My Right Knee", a tale concerning a failed operation for his trick knee, during which he was hallucinating on LSD.

 The critical vignettes of the story relate the narrator's role as a witness to the death struggles of two elderly literary associates: Darcy Miller and "Link" Linkwits.
 Miller descends into madness— or perhaps enlightenment—as he succumbs to lung cancer.
 Linkwits, who the narrator had served as a caregiver and personal secretary, is defiant and stoic to the end before dying from cancer.
 Neither man goes gently into the night.

-The story closes with the narrator's report that Nan, Robert's widow, had suddenly passed away after a short illness.
+The story closes with the narrator's report that Nan, Robert's widow, had suddenly died after a short illness.
 The narrator writes: "It doesn't matter.
 The world keeps turning.
 It's plain to you that at the time I write this, I'm not dead.
 But maybe by the time you read it."